Tempo Networks

-Tempo Networks is a pan-Caribbean television channel focusing on Caribbean music and cultural content.
-Its programming encompasses music videos, news, dramas, and documentaries showcasing various aspects of Caribbean life.
-The channel features musical genres like Reggae, Soca, Dancehall, and more.
-The programming is primarily presented in English.
+Tempo Networks is a pan-Caribbean television channel that broadcasts Caribbean music and other cultural products.
+Its programming includes music videos, news, dramas, and documentaries about Caribbean life.
+Musical genres broadcast include Reggae, Soca, Dancehall, Ska, Calypso, Chutney, Chutney Soca, Reggaeton, and Punta rock.
+Its programming is mostly in English.

-Tempo Networks was established on November 30, 2005, initially under the ownership of MTV Networks and Viacom.
-Since 2007, it has been under the ownership of its founder, Frederick Morton, Jr., and is headquartered in Newark, NJ.
+It was launched on November 30, 2005 under the ownership of MTV Networks and corporate parent Viacom.
+Since 2007, it has been owned by founder Frederick Morton, Jr., and is based in Newark, NJ.

-The channel is available on Cablevision in the New York Metropolitan Area (Channel 1105) and reaches an audience of over 3,500,000 viewers in the Caribbean.
-It also provides live streaming over the internet 24/7.
+The station broadcasts on Cablevision in the New York Metropolitan Area (Channel 1105), and reaches over 3,500,000 viewers in the Caribbean.
+It streams live over the internet 24 hours a day.

 History

 Tempo was launched by MTV Networks in 2005.
 In conjunction with the launch of Tempo, MTV Networks hosted a concert series entitled "Caribbean Rising."
 It featured performances across several different musical genres.